AlexWixom/CompSkillsF16/Homework/HW9/HW9.md

 **NOTE: This is not the actual assignment yet!**

-In this assignment gives you will XXX.
+In this assignment gives you will do statistical analysis of correlations between diversity and metadata, and plot the results.

 ### Readings
 1. Read XXX